OrdnanceSurvey/osbng-grids/README.md

 ## Overview

 These datasets include grid square boundaries and associated identifiers as BNG references covering the bounds `(0, 0, 700000, 1300000)` of the BNG index system.
 Data is supplied in both [GeoParquet](https://github.com/opengeospatial/geoparquet) and [GeoPackage (GPKG)](https://github.com/opengeospatial/geopackage) formats.
+The GPKG is provided using 7-Zip compression `.7z` due to the GitHub file size limits.

 The repository also contains the Python script used for data generation and a Jupyter notebook demonstrating custom grid creation with the [`osbng`](https://github.com/OrdnanceSurvey/osbng-py) Python package.

 ![BNG index system overview at 100km](https://github.com/OrdnanceSurvey/osbng-py/blob/main/docs/_static/images/osbng_grids_100km.png?raw=true)